Danncode10/Danncode10/Learning/React.md

 * Form that updates state as you type

 **Real Dev Tip 🧑‍💻:**

-> Google “React useState example with form”
-> Copy working logic, improve UI/UX using Tailwind or Bootstrap
+Google “React useState example with form.”
+Copy working logic, improve UI/UX using Tailwind or Bootstrap.

 ---

-### 📘 Lesson 1.4 – Lists and Keys
+### 📘 **Lesson 4 – Lists and Keys**

 **You Learn:**

 * `map()` in React
-* Unique `key` props
+* Unique key props
 * Conditional rendering

 **You Do:**